y9su/sumo-stats-bot/README.md

 **See [Hypixel Sumo Stats] for the webhook version of this project!**

-Credit to [sarth] for aiohttp part of this code!
+Credit to [sarth] for the aiohttp part of this code!